 Under the Preview Render menu, you can enable the Background render option which will perform the rendering automatically after you add a new media file to the timeline.
 You can set up how long it takes for the automatic background rendering start by setting the amount of time.
-However, enabling Background Render can slow down the Filmora9 video editor if your computer doesn’t have a lot of processing power.
+However, enabling Background Render can slow down the Filmora video editor if your computer doesn’t have a lot of processing power.

 So, if you are editing a video on a computer with limited processing capabilities, you should leave the background render box unchecked.
-Filmora9 lets you set the destination folder for all preview renders you generate while working on a certain project.
+Filmora lets you set the destination folder for all preview renders you generate while working on a certain project.
 Click on the Browse next to the Preview Render file folder and proceed to select the destination on your hard drive where all preview renders are going to be kept.

-In case you don’t want to keep the files you render after you close Filmora9, you should enable the Automatically delete render files option when closing a project option.
+In case you don’t want to keep the files you render after you close Filmora, you should enable the Automatically delete render files option when closing a project option.
 However, deleting render files is only advisable if you no longer need them, since going through the rendering process repeatedly can take a lot of time.
 Instead, you can just click on the Clean button after you completed a project and delete all preview render files from the destination folder.